Flexible, Interdisciplinary, Integrative

 Plant Biology - PhD.
 The Plant Biology PhD program focuses on basic plant research and on the design of biotechnologies.
 Our partnership with the United States Department of Agriculture’s Plant Gene Expression Center in nearby Albany, Calif., offers a model of successful collaborations between the University and an outside agency.

 Microbiology - PhD.
 Microbiology draws on and is relevant to the fields of biochemistry, physiology, molecular biology, genetics, cell biology, developmental biology, pathogenesis, ecology, and evolution.
 UC Berkeley’s Graduate Group in Microbiology provides students with the education and research experience needed to develop as top scientists and researchers in the field.

 Master of Development Practice - The MDP is based on multidisciplinary, constructivist approach to graduate education that integrates theory with hands-on, experiential learning.
 It is designed to meet real-world challenges, identify paths toward sustainable development, and serve as a hub of development practice on the Berkeley campus.

 S.V.
-Ciriacy-Wantrup Postdoctoral Fellowships in Natural Resource Economics and Political Economy will be awarded for the 2015-2016 academic year to support advanced research at the University of California, Berkeley.
+Ciriacy-Wantrup Postdoctoral Fellowships in Natural Resource Economics and Political Economy is awarded each academic year to support advanced research at the University of California, Berkeley.
 For the purposes of this fellowship, natural resources are defined broadly to include environmental resources.
 The fellowship encourages, but is not limited to, policy-oriented research.